 Taking control of the things you think about

-I’ll give you a pretty tired analogy here… but it’s tired ‘cus it works.
 Imagine that you’re driving your car down a straight road.
-The road is so straight the car is practically on autopilot, you’re really not having to put any effort in to drive.
-You know the road ahead is dangerous – you’ve gone down it before.
+The road is so straight the car is practically on autopilot; you’re really not having to put any effort in to drive.
+You know the road ahead is dangerous + scary – you’ve gone down it before.
 There’s a turn just up ahead.
-That’s a safe road, but you’ll need to take control of the car and do the driving.
+That’s a safe road, but you’ll need to take control of the car and make it turn.
+You’ll have to do the driving.
 What do you do?

 At first, it might even take physical action to disrupt your “car” of thought.
-When you see that dangerous road ahead, you have to turn off of it.
+When you see that dangerous road ahead, you have to make the turn.

 Most of my anxiety inducing thoughts come at night, right after I turn off the lights to go to bed.
 This means sometimes I need to get back out of bed, turn all the lights on, and watch TV or read something that will distract me.
-Just laying there in the dark and trying to force myself to think of something else is like going “don’t think of elephants!”
+Just laying there in the dark and trying to force myself to think of something else is NOT going to work.

 Going for a run is fantastic way to turn off my thoughts.
 Having a conversation with someone about a completely unrelated topic is awesome.
 Praying about something not related to what’s causing you anxiety is awesome.
 (Go ahead and pray briefly about your anxiety, but praying long prayers about what you’re thinking about is still counted as thinking about it, and it’s shooting yourself in the foot.
 Your prayers don’t need to be wordy to be answered.
 God gets that thinking about this stuff is making it worse for you.)

 Remember – I won’t describe the things that make me anxious?
 ‘Cus that would be thinking about them.
 Eventually you will learn to STOP those thoughts in their tracks, and NEVER get on the road.